Avi-Cohen/itst/README.md

 Security of your data
 We maintain appropriate security measures to protect your personal data from unlawful or unauthorised processing and accidental loss, destruction or damage.

 Please note that, in relation to any personal data you submit to us online, we cannot guarantee the security of data sent to us in this way.
 Transmission of data over the internet is at your own risk.
-You are responsible for keeping any passwords you use to access itst.online platform safe.
+You are responsible for keeping any passwords you use to access ITST platform safe.

 Data storage and retention
-Your personal data is stored by itst.online on its servers. itst.online retains data for no longer than is necessary for the purposes of the processing.
+Your personal data is stored by ITST on its servers.
+ITST retains data for no longer than is necessary for the purposes of the processing.

 Privacy rights
 You have the right to (subject to certain limitations):